KermodeS/HomeAssistant/README.md

 Add Automations: Update automations.yaml if you want automatic execution Create Debug Tool: Add a debug script in /config/python_scripts/debug/ for testing Update Documentation: Add details about your module to this README

+**Adding Custom Cards**
+When creating custom cards for the dashboard:

+1. File Placement:

+Save JavaScript files to /config/www/
+For complex cards with multiple files, create a subdirectory

+2. Registration:

+Go to Settings > Dashboards > Resources
+Add URL: /local/your-card-name.js
+Type: JavaScript Module

+3. Card Implementation:

+Use class-based custom elements
+Implement setConfig and set hass methods
+Register with customElements.define
+Add to window.customCards array

+4. Data Processing:

+For large datasets, split data into smaller files
+Use summary and index files for efficient loading Process data server-side with Python scripts

+Troubleshooting
+Dashboard Issues

+- Card Not Found: Check if the JavaScript file exists and is registered as a resource
+- No Data Showing: Run shell_command.update_grocy_dashboard and shell_command.process_grocy_data
+- JavaScript Errors: Open browser developer tools (F12) > Console to see errors

+Common Issues

+- File Permissions: Ensure files are readable with chmod 644 /config/www/*.js
+- YAML Syntax: Check for proper indentation in configuration files
+- Missing Data: Verify that source data files exist and have content
+- Resource Conflicts: Remove duplicate resource entries

+Extending the System
+To add a new dashboard component:

+1. Create a data provider in /config/python_scripts/services/
+2. Add a processor script if needed
+3. Create a JavaScript card file in /config/www/
+4. Register the card as a resource
+5. Add automations to update the data regularly
+6. Add the card to your dashboard using the Raw Configuration Editor

+Best Practices

+1. Start Simple: Begin with minimal functionality that works
+2. Test Incrementally: Test each step before adding complexity
+3. Use Static Data: Initially test with static data before connecting to real sources
+4. Check File Loading: Verify resources load correctly in browser dev tools
+5. Handle Large Data: Split large datasets into smaller files
+6. Use Raw Configuration: Add custom cards using the Raw Configuration Editor
+7. Keep Cards Isolated: Use unique names for custom elements to avoid conflicts

 Maintenance
 Regular Tasks